-To read the elevation profile, left starts at Shek Pai Wan, and right ends at Sok Kwu Wan.
+To read the elevation profile, the left starts at Shek Pai Wan, and the right ends at Sok Kwu Wan.
 Notice the difference in the slope of Ling Kok Shan from the left, and then from the right.

 Start at Sok Kwu Wan

 For most people, Sok Kwu Wan is the starting point.
 As you exit the pier, walk left, away from the seafood restaurants to start the hike.
 However, if you’ve arrived in time for lunch, grab a table at any restaurant of your choice.
-We personally prefer Wai Kee Seafood to the over-popular Rainbow.
+We prefer Wai Kee Seafood to the over-popular Rainbow.

-After 2 kms, you’ll approach Mo Tat Wan, a small village in the southern part of Lamma Island.
+After 2 km, you’ll approach Mo Tat Wan, a small village in the southern part of Lamma Island.
 If you arrive by the kai-to from Aberdeen, this is where you can get off and start your hike too.
 And if you want to grab a bite at Mo Tat Wan, The Bay is a great option.

 Mo Tat Wan to Yung Shue Ha

 Just before you arrive at Yung Shue Ha, you’ll also come across another interesting landmark.
 A row of early 19th century houses that belonged to the “Chow” clan that moved from China to Hong Kong Island, and then to Lamma Island.
 Back then, they were the only inhabitants of this village.
-The village later moved near the sea side.
+The village later moved near the seaside.

-Cross the abandoned houses and you’ll stumble upon one of the most secluded, and longest beaches in Lamma Island – Shek Pai Wan.
+Cross the abandoned houses and you’ll stumble upon one of the most secluded, and longest beaches on Lamma Island – Shek Pai Wan.
 This beach stretches from Yung Shue Ha village at one end, to Tung O village at the other end.
 The beach has some of the softest sand we’ve ever stepped on in Hong Kong!
 Just look at the photos below.

-FYI, there is only one refreshment stall at Yung Shue Ha village that serves drinks, and has a limited food menu.
+FYI, there is only one refreshment stall at Yung Shue Ha village that serves drinks and has a limited food menu.
 So, take a break and enjoy the beach before you start the climb up to Ling Kok Shan.

 Tung O to Ling Kok Shan

 Walk across Shek Pai Wan beach to the pier.
 Next to the pier is a path that takes you through Tung O Village.
-Follow this path as it twists behind the village, and up on to the hill.
+Follow this path as it twists behind the village, and up onto the hill.

 As you climb, you’ll be able to see the beach below you.
 The slope is relatively gradual and not too steep.
-Continue hiking for another 15 minutes till you reach a four-point intersection, with a rest-stop.
+Continue hiking for another 15 minutes till you reach a four-point intersection, with a rest stop.